All Products

 If you want DataWorks to periodically schedule your batch synchronization task, you must configure scheduling properties for the task.
 This step describes how to configure scheduling properties for a batch synchronization task.
 You can go to the configuration tab of the batch synchronization task and click Properties in the right-side navigation pane to configure scheduling properties for the task.
 For information about how to use scheduling parameters, see Description for using scheduling parameters in data synchronization.

-• Configure scheduling parameters: If you use variables in the preceding steps for the batch synchronization task, you can assign scheduling parameters or constants to the variables as values.
+Configure scheduling parameters: If you use variables when you configure the batch synchronization task, you can assign scheduling parameters to the variables as values.

 Step 7: Commit and deploy the batch synchronization task